kailash-manasarovar/statement/docs/timeline/2023/july.md

 - It seems like somehow he is manipulating Google search to show me things
 - Then I see a doctored tweet which appears to have a message for me directly

+## Present for Gloria

+- Durian
+- Something for Concha with a letter in it -> link to letter

 ## Driving to Lourdes